balena-io/balena-sdk-python/README.md

 You can optionally change the target API endpoint too, e.g. `api_endpoint=https://api.balena-cloud.com`.

-Then run `python -m unittest discover tests -v`.
+Then run `poetry run python -m unittest discover tests -v`.
+Use of poetry to run tests ensures use of its virtual environment.

 Support
 -------